 You must have a passport in order to enter the UK and take part in this program.
-Students whose passports are currently valid passports should check the expiration date.
-Passports must be valid for at least 6 months AFTER the anticipated return to the U.S. from the UKd, i.e., through December 2014.
-If your passport is not valid through December 2014 you will need to renew your passport before traveling to the UK.
+Students whose passports are currently valid should check the expiration date.
+Passports must be valid for at least 6 months AFTER the anticipated return to the U.S. from the UK, i.e., through December 2016.
+If your passport is not valid through December 2016 you will need to renew your passport before traveling to the UK.

 Expedited passport processing service is available (although this still takes several weeks and is expensive).
 Study Abroad encourages students to ask the passport agency at the time of application whether expedited service is recommended.

-The fees for the summer 2014 program total $3,254.
+The fee for the Summer 2014 program was $3,254.
 The program fee for the Summer 2016 session may be slightly higher.
 The program fee includes tuition, housing in the UK, orientation, cultural events, program-related transportation, and an excursion to Edinburgh.
 This also includes the mandatory study abroad administrative fees described on our 'Costs of Study Abroad' page here.

 The program fee does not include housing in Iowa City (approximately $400+), airfare to and from the UK (approximately $1500 from Cedar Rapids), passport (~$135), food ($300+), or personal expenses ($300+).
 Additionally, there is also a non-refundable application fee ($50) and a mandatory fee for Iowa Regents CISI Insurance healthcare coverage (approx. $20) charged to participants' U-Bills (You can find more information about the CISI insurance here).

-A cost sheet for the Crime and Justice program can be found below.
+A cost sheet for the Summer 2014 session of Crime and Justice program can be found below.
 An updated cost sheet for the Summer 2016 program will be available in mid-Spring 2016.